kaspanet/rusty-kaspa/python/README.md

 See Python files in `./python/examples`.

 # Project Layout
-The Python package `kaspapy` is built from the `kaspa-python` crate, which is located at `./python`.
+The Python package `kaspa` is built from the `kaspa-python` crate, which is located at `./python`.

-As such, the `kaspapy` function in `./python/src/lib.rs` is a good starting point.
+As such, the `kaspa` function in `./python/src/lib.rs` is a good starting point.
 This function uses PyO3 to add functionality to the package.